The Current fees in 2021 are:

 Withdrawal from School

 Ten school weeks notice of withdrawal of a student from the College is required.
 Upon withdrawal, parents remain liable for a weekly pro-rata portion of all fees up to the withdrawal date or a date ten weeks after notice is given whichever is the latest.
-Notice of withdrawal must be made in writing to the Principal, not to any other member of school staff.
+Notice of withdrawal must be made in writing to the Principal.

 The College insures its own property.
 It does not insure the belongings of any student.